michalslowikowski00/todo-app-task/test-cases.md

 **Preconditions** Application is loaded.

 **Steps**:
+1. Click the "Add Tak" button on the homepage.

-1. Click the "Add" button without typing anything in the input.
+2. Click the "Add Tak" button without typing anything in the input.

 **Expected result**: